tsubotty/dotfiles/README.txt

 Clone from github
 git clone git@github.com:yuroyoro/dotfiles.git

-In that directory, type "make" then symblic links from your $HOME to dotfiles are made.
+Move into the directory, type "make", then symblic links from your $HOME to dotfiles are made.